joesteinkamp/design-knowledge-base/4_Operations/Team-Rituals/critique.md

 # Design Team Critique

 A review of a proposed design work.
-The goals are to provide awareness, drive consistency, quality control, and create a collaborative environment for the design team through gathering feedback to help the lead design to improve their work.
+The goals are to provide awareness, drive consistency, quality control, and create a collaborative environment for the design team through gathering feedback to help the lead design to improve their work. **Critiques are about input not decisions - keep decisions out.**

 | Attendees | Frequency | Suggested Time |
 | :--- | :--- | :--- |